Anand Mehrotra, Visionary Yogi, On The Sattva Summit, Nov 7-13 In Rishikesh, India

 Is the Sattva Summit appropriate for someone who has never been to India?

 Absolutely –the Sattva Summit is appropriate for each and every one of us.
 It is the right time: the universe spoke to me of an intimate gathering of like-minded beings in a nurturing, powerful setting.
 It is a global sangha.
 It respects our different traditions and paths and allows us to connect with each other, to get to know each other.
 It is a conscious boutique gathering where we can dive deep into the teachings.
 Yoga is about going deep – not about going to this class and that class – it is about inner expansion and liberation.

 We don’t need a lot of people to change the world.
 We need sincere beings – beings who ask the question: what does this life mean?
 What does it stand for?
 We have to ask the question, and we have to create an opportunity to come up with an answer.
 The Sattva Summit is an opportunity to experience the answer in yourself, at the center of your heart.

-Check out the Sattva Summit here: http://sattvasummit.com.
+You can check out the Sattva Summit here.

 Anand Mehrotra has also founded a nonprofit, the Khushi Charitable Soceity, supporting over 300 underpriveleged children in Rishikesh.
 To learn more visit: http://khushi.org.in.